josephshambrook/js-2023/src/pages/posts/2022/new-website.md

 I have gone all-in with [TypeScript](https://www.typescriptlang.org/), after years of abstaining and thinking JavaScript was still fine on its own.
 I now fully see the error of my ways.

 I added a fun and subtle animation to the header, where the wave moves slightly to the right.
 As small as it is, I really like it, and also ensured it only moves if users have not set a preference for motion on their devices.
 I have plans for other subtle animations to use as well, which I'm looking forward to implementing soon.

+There's a bunch of other nice stuff too; dark mode, an RSS feed, a sticky table of contents for posts, and image optimisations.

 ## Performance and Accessibility